Carbon Steel and Stainless Steel Frying Pans

 Carbon Steel Vs. Stainless Steel Frying Pan

-Furthermore, you cannot leave your carbon frying pans in water because doing so will spoil its natural nonstick coating and cause it to rust.
+Furthermore, you cannot leave your carbon frying pans in water because doing so will spoil their natural nonstick coating and cause it to rust.
 On the other hand, stainless steel comprises iron and chromium and is highly resistant to rust, so it also lasts a very long time.

 Is Carbon Steel Better Than Stainless Steel?

-Although being a sturdy, long-lasting metal, and having many other useful features, carbon steel is more susceptible to rust and is suitable for dishwashing machine, but stainless steel is dishwasher proof and has high resistance capacity against rust.
+Although being a sturdy, long-lasting metal, and having many other useful features, carbon steel is more susceptible to rust and is suitable for dishwashing machines, but stainless steel is dishwasher proof and has high resistance capacity against rust.
 Both metals are good with their specific properties.